LordSnoosh/eberron-offerup/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠁⠀⠀⠀

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
-Welcome to the ADVENTURE POST!
+Welcome to the Eberron-Offerup!

 ## ------------ABOUT---------------

-Adventure post or more technically, eberron-offerup, is a simple app where you can create fantasy mercenaries and job listings all while rating listings and posting comments!!
+Eberron-Offerup, is a simple app where you can create fantasy mercenaries to add to job listings, rate those listings and post comments!!

 ## ------------LANDING PAGE---------------